 AFSA has a vital interest in the outcome of this case.
 The members of AFSA are primarily motor-vehicle installment-sale financers.
 The 2005 amendments to § 1325(a) of the United States Bankruptcy Code added an unenumerated, hanging paragraph at the end of that section that deals with certain claims secured by motor vehicles.
 The effect of this paragraph has been widely debated by creditors, debtors, counsel, and commentators, and there is a split of authority in the courts.
-This case affords the Court an opportunity to address this debate as it pertains to the question whether a creditor's claim is covered by the hanging paragraph where a portion of the financing is used to pay off negative equity from a trade-in vehicle and to purchase gap insurance and extended warranty coverage related to the new vehicle.
+This case affords the

+Court an opportunity to address this debate as it pertains to the question whether a creditor's claim is covered by the hanging paragraph where a portion of the financing is used to pay off negative equity from a trade-in vehicle.